Skip to content

 DEHitzeschockantwort

-The heat shock response is a conserved cellular program triggered by elevated temperature and other proteotoxic stressors.
-Heat shock factor 1 (HSF1) activates transcription of heat shock proteins (HSPs) such as HSP70 and HSP90, which act as chaperones to refold or degrade damaged proteins.
-This pathway supports proteostasis and is hypothesised to mediate hormetic benefits of sauna and exercise; direct human longevity evidence remains preliminary.
+The heat shock response is a conserved cellular program.
+It is triggered by high temperature and other 'proteotoxic' stresses (things that damage proteins).
+A master switch, heat shock factor 1 (HSF1), turns on genes for heat shock proteins (HSPs), like HSP70 and HSP90.
+Those HSPs act as 'chaperones', refolding or clearing out damaged proteins.
+This pathway supports proteostasis (protein quality control).
+And it is thought to drive some of the hormetic benefits you get from sauna and exercise.
+But direct human longevity evidence is still preliminary.

 Sources